 Peer Tutoring FAQs

-In addition to tutoring, there are other services offered through the Holman Success Center or other academic departments that may be helpful to students.
+In addition to attending walk-in tutoring, there are other services offered through the Holman Success Center or other academic departments that may be helpful to students.
 Students may have a Supplemental Instruction (SI) Leader available in their undergraduate courses who can assist with the development of things such as study skills and review of course-related material.
 Check the website (www.emich.edu/hsc) for a list of classes that have SI available.
 In addition, tutoring may be offered through some academic departments.
 This tutoring is available on a walk-in basis and each tutoring lab has its own hours of operation.
 Check with your department to get more information on departmental tutoring if it is offered.